v-mipeng/LexiconAugmentedNER/README.md

 # LexiconAugmentedNER
-This is the implementation of our arxiv paper "Simplify the Usage of Lexicon in Chinese NER", which rejects complicated operations for incorporating word lexicon for Chinese NER.
-We show that incorporating lexicon in NER can be quite simple and, at the same time, effective.
+This is the implementation of our arxiv paper "Simplify the Usage of Lexicon in Chinese NER", which rejects complicated operations for incorporating word lexicon in Chinese NER.
+We show that incorporating lexicon in Chinese NER can be quite simple and, at the same time, effective.

 # Source code description
 ## Requirement: